Pentagon (South Korean band): 2022: In:vite U and Feelin' Like

 On January 24, Pentagon released their twelfth extended play In:vite U with the lead single "Feelin' Like".

-On February 21, it was announced that Yanan would be going to see his family for personal matters and stay with them for the time being.
+On February 21, it was announced that Yan An would be going to see his family for personal matters and stay with them for the time being.
 As of December 2022 he has yet to return and no further statement regarding his future in the group has been made.

 On March 4, it was confirmed that Pentagon's fan meeting, Pentagon's Private Party, will be held on April 2 and 3.

 On May 3, Hongseok enlisted for his mandatory military service as an active duty soldier.

 On August 9, Kino made his solo debut with the special digital single "Pose", making him the first member of Pentagon with an official solo debut.

 On September 14, Pentagon released their fifth Japanese EP, Feelin' Like, which contains the Japanese version of the lead single of the same name.

+2023–present: Pado and contract renewals

+In April, Pentagon announced a two-day concert in Tokyo to be held in late May, making it their first Japanese concert in over eight months.
+On May 10, they released a Japanese digital single "Shh".
+On August 30, Pentagon released their sixth Japanese language EP Pado, with the lead single "Pado (Wave to Me)".
+On September 9, they released the song "Love is Pain", a remake of "不如" by Chinese singer Qin Haiqing, as a part of NSMG's project Perfect Match.

+On October 9, 2023, Cube Entertainment announced that Yeo One, Yan An, Yuto, Kino, and Wooseok did not renew their contract with the company, though the group would not be disbanding.
+The following day, exactly seven years after their debut, they surprise released the digital single "With Universe", which was described as "a letter from Pentagon to Universe".

+On November 6, 2023, Hongseok canceled his exclusive contract with Cube Entertainment.
+Shinwon will enlist as part of his mandatory military service on December 21.
+He was officially discharged on September 20th, 2025.

+On April 15th, 2025 Cube Entertainment announced that the contract with Jinho had ended.

+On July 16th, 2025 Cube Entertainment announced that their contract with Hui had also come to an end.